 Why choose our motors?

 Our motors are inherently force controlled which means they can be commanded to exert a specific level of force directly.
-Other motors use a complicated arrangement of load sensors and amplification circuits to achieve a similar functionality.
+Other motors use a novel arrangement of load sensors and amplification circuits to achieve a similar functionality.
 The result control loop times as long as 100ms-200ms.
 Our force controlled motors feature control loop times of less than 1ms.
 A by product of this is that the motors can feel force imparted upon them (a user’s input, for example) and react accordingly.
 This makes our motors ideal for VR and AR applications.

 All our motors are fully integrated solutions with force sensing, position sensing, drivers, and logic built right into each unit.
 There is no need to purchase and install any additional hardware to get your project up and running.
 Characterization of the sensors is achieved during manufacturing which facilitates a smoother installation.
 A selection of communications and data logging options are available out of the box to suit each customer’s requirements.